gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ### Setting environment variables in a .env file

-If you prefer to keep the environment variables in a file, an option can be to create ```.env``` file at the root of your project which contains the environment variables that can be referenced in the ui5.yaml file.
+If you prefer to keep the environment variables in a file, an option can be to create an `.env` file at the root of your project which contains the environment variables that can be referenced in the ui5.yaml file.

-IMPORTANT: The username and password property will **only** accept environment variable references in the ```ui5-deploy.yaml```.
+IMPORTANT: The username and password property will **only** accept environment variable references in the `ui5-deploy.yaml`.

 ```
 XYZ_USER=[MY_USER_NAME]